dmcnich/cholasa/shops-food/house-lochar.md

 For all purchases, please refer to our main catalogue <a href="http://houseoflochar.com">houseoflochar.com</a> which includes Airmail postage options for all destinations.

-If you are in Colonsay, please visit our <a href="/shops-food/bookshop">Bookshop</a>, which carries all our own titles in addition to a very wide range of other books - it has an excellent reputation and owes its success to the support of its loyal customers - thank you!
+If you are in Colonsay, please visit our <a href="{{ site.url }}{{ site.baseurl }}/shops-food/bookshop">Bookshop</a>, which carries all our own titles in addition to a very wide range of other books - it has an excellent reputation and owes its success to the support of its loyal customers - thank you!